zalapeach/terraform/azure/006_wordpress_with_ansible/README.md

-# Example 5
+# Example 6

-Creation of a public-facing load balancer with 2 VMs as backend pool in azure using terraform
+Create all infrastructure required to run wordpress on premises using a public facing load balancer, which will distribute requestes that tries to connect to the application to the proper VM.

 # List of resources created

-* A resource group (`resourceGroup005`)
+* A resource group (`resourceGroup006`)
 * A virtual network (`vnet01`)
 * A subnet (`subnet01`)
 * A public IP with static allocation (`lb_ip`)